hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - data collected for specific purpose / task
     - by many methods: questionairres, data logging, etc...
     - gives data thats called "original source data"
+    - gives upto date information
+    - can gain qualitative and quantative data
 - advantages
     - full control of how data is gathers
     - size of sample size can be as required
     - ensures data collected is relevant to the study
     - has an opportunity to sell the data
     - source of data is exactly know, so, more reliable
+    - data is more utpo date
 - diadvantages
     - expensive
         - need to hire people/company to gather data